 Where profits/income is declining, the application may be declined.

 Where a self-employed applicant is relocating we require written confirmation from the acting accountant that the relocation will have no effect on the future profitability of the existing business.
 If this cannot be supplied the application will be declined.

 Applicants that have had an individual voluntary arrangement (IVA) or a Trust Deed (TD) the Scottish equivalent recorded during the last 6 years will not be accepted.

 When properties are subject to Japanese Knot Weed lending will be considered subject to valuation.

 We will not lend to portfolio landlords.
 This is based on the PRA definition (SS13/16) of portfolio landlords which is four or more buy-to-let properties.

-Leasehold properties should have a minimum unexpired lease of 30 years after the end of the mortgage term and a minimum of 70 years at the time of application.
+Leasehold properties must have a minimum unexpired lease of 85 years at the time of application.

 We will consider a remortgage of an applicants current owner occupier property on to a Buy to Let mortgage, providing they are not a first time landlord.
 We do not offer Consumer BTL’s

 If the Bank is providing the new residential mortgage for the applicant, and they are obtaining the BTL/LTB from another lender we will require the mortgage offer as proof.

 Applications will be considered for the purchase or remortgage of an applicant’s main residence and will be secured by way of a first charge.
 Remortgages can be considered, the reason for the additional borrowing should be detailed on the application form.